dolevshor/azure-finops-guide/README.md

 - Optimizing cloud efficiency
 - Gaining a better understanding and control of cloud costs

 > The community is encouraged to contribute to this guide.
-If you have any suggestions for changes, additions, or removals to the content, please don't hasitate to submit a **pull request** or open a **issue**.
+If you have any suggestions for changes, additions, or removals to the content, please don't hesitate to submit a **pull request** or open a **issue**.

 ## Table of Contents